hashicorp/design-system/website/docs/components/copy/snippet/partials/code/how-to-use.md

 When set to `true`, this constrains text to one-line and truncates it if it does not fit the available space.

-Care should be taken in choosing to use this feature as there are [accessibility concerns](/components/copy/snippet?tab=accessibility).
+Please be aware there are [serious accessibility concerns](/components/copy/snippet?tab=accessibility) with using this feature.

 ```handlebars
 <div class="doc-copy-snippet-demo-constrain-width">